airgap-it/beacon-sdk/examples/ic/canister/README.md

 # Starts the replica, running in the background
 dfx start --background

-# Switches back to your default account
+# Switches to your default account
 dfx identity use default

 # Creates icrc21_backend canister with a fixed id